Logo by Richard O'Connor in 1984 with stupa and Chinese characters.

 Buddhism requires 3 basic dedications:

-With all these Disciples struggling to improve themselves, be happy and content (living successfully), and striving to help others to be happy, content, and successful in all their endeavors -- Buddhism spread like daisies in a meadow.
+With all these Disciples struggling to improve themselves, struggling to be happy and striving to be content (living successfully), and striving hard to help others be happy, helping others discover contentment, and helping people to be successful in all their endeavors...
+Buddhism spreads like daisies in a meadow.

 So back to who was Bodhidharma: we know him from his Buddhist life only.
 His Buddhist life inspired him to go enlighten the Emperor of China.
 This was a very long walk.
 There were bandits back then.
 There were starving families who accosted travellers for their survival.
 There were warlords who did what ever they felt like.
 There were lots of wild animals.
 There were tigers, and humans were quite tasty -- once the tiger realized not to eat their clothing -- probably easier to take a human shirt off than eat the hair of a wild animal...